 Initial treatment of patients with newly diagnosed ITP includes observation, a corticosteroid, and/or IVIG depending on platelet count and bleeding symptoms.
 Anti-D immunoglobulin can also be considered in those who are rhesus-positive and non-splenectomised.
 Subsequent treatment with mycophenolate, thrombopoietin receptor agonists, rituximab, fostamatinib (adults only), or splenectomy can be considered in patients who are unresponsive to, or intolerant of, initial treatment.

 Prognosis is good in children, with up to 80% achieving a spontaneous remission.
 Mortality is higher in older patients and in those unresponsive to several lines of treatment.

-Secondary ITP includes all forms of immune thrombocytopenia where associated medical conditions or precipitants can be identified.
+Secondary ITP includes all forms of ITP where associated medical conditions or precipitants can be identified.
 The distinction between primary and secondary ITP is clinically relevant because of their different natural histories and distinct treatments, including the need to treat the underlying condition in secondary ITP.
 The focus of this topic is primary ITP.